yxuan1996/Inventory-Management-App/README.md

 - Uploaded images will be stored in 2 locations: locally `/public/images/` and in firebase storage
 - If the locally stored images are lost due to server shutdown, we can download the images from firebase and load it into `./public/images/`

-### Search funtionality
-Provide the ability to filter by Category and Name.

 ### Pin footer to bottom
 We use absolute positioning to pin the footer to the bottom of the page.